bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 There's some room for improvement even within our own house.
 I've noticed this.
-I'd be curious to your guys' comments on this, but I've seen on Twitter lately, a lot of, there shouldn't be developers in Bitcoin as a career or...
+I'd be curious about your guys' comments on this, but I've seen on Twitter lately, a lot of, there shouldn't be developers in Bitcoin as a career.

 James O'Beirne: 01:36:13